Heathrow rolls out red carpet for Jubilee crowds

 LONDON Passengers touching down in London's Heathrow for the upcoming Queen's Diamond Jubilee and dreading the infamous queues can have something to look forward to - with red carpets due to be rolled out in arrivals and a Salvation Army band keeping spirits up among the crowds.

-Union Jack flags will be handed out and visitors will be greeted with a 20-metre-wide artwork of Her Majesty looming over them on the runway, said airport operator BAA, which runs Heathrow and is majority owned by Spain's Ferrovial.
+Union Jack flags will be handed out and visitors will be greeted with a 20-metre-wide artwork of Her Majesty looming over them on the runway, said airport operator BAA, which runs Heathrow and is majority owned by Spain's Ferrovial (FER.MC).

 BAA said this week it expected over 780,000 people to arrive between Wednesday and next Tuesday, with Friday likely to be busiest ahead of the weekend's Jubilee, which celebrates 60 years of the queen's reign.